 We allow you to install satellite dishes, except in boroughs and cities that prohibit them.
-Some conditions apply.
-For example, only free-standing satellite dishes placed on a private balcony or terrace are permitted.
-You may not attach the dishes to the side or roof of the building (except in areas where supports are provided).
+Only free-standing satellite dishes placed on a private balcony or terrace are permitted.
+You may not attach the dishes to the siding or roof of the building (except in areas where supports are provided).

-Shovelling and Mowing
+Snow Removal and Mowing

-The rules on shovelling and mowing the lawn apply only to townhouses and semi-detached homes.
+The rules on snow removal and lawn mowing apply only to townhouses and semi-detached homes.